1810suman/Speedy-Collector-Quest/README.md

 Features of the game:

--Control a blue rectangle character with arrow keys.
+- Control a blue rectangle character with arrow keys.

--Collect green items while avoiding red obstacles.
+- Collect green items while avoiding red obstacles.

--"Game Speed" slider adjusts difficulty.
+- "Game Speed" slider adjusts difficulty.

--"Pause" button halts the game for strategic pauses.
+- "Pause" button halts the game for strategic pauses.

--"Restart" button resets the game for a fresh start.
+- "Restart" button resets the game for a fresh start.

--Horizontal movement of items and obstacles.
+- Horizontal movement of items and obstacles.

--Score increases with collected items.
+- Score increases with collected items.

--Game ends if the character collides with a red obstacle.
+- Game ends if the character collides with a red obstacle.

--Compact 600x400 game window for focused gameplay.
+- Compact 600x400 game window for focused gameplay.